gotar1/Data-Engineering-Sqlalchemy/README.md

   * We created tables in the correct order to handle foreign keys.
   * Our DataBase is completed.

-**Final database consist of four tables:**
+**Final DataBase consist of four tables:**

 1- Films: Contain informations about movie length, budget, awards and ratings.

 2- Characters: Shows the movie characters and their race.

-3- Chapters: Break the movies down into chapters similar to what the LOTR books show.
+3- Film_Chapters: Break the movies down into chapters similar to what the LOTR books show.

 4- Dialogues: Here we put into a separate table the words spoken by characters during the movie.